 The hardware pins of the FPGA can be configured in field (input, output, or in-out).
 The FPGA configuration can be loaded anytime, turning the FPGA into a simple microcontroller, a multicore microprocessor, or an functional equivalent of the Application Specific Integrated Circuit (ASIC).
 This approach allows to address many diverse applications using the same hardware.

-This initial edition of RiskFive is composed of two boards.
-The FPGA On Module (FOM) is shown below.
-The development motherboard is shown in a separate page.
+This initial Development Edition of RiskFive is composed of two boards.
+The FPGA System On Module (SOM) is shown below.
+The Development Motherboard is shown in a separate page.